First-Time Homebuyer Grants: How They Work and How to Get One

 Eligibility and Requirements

 In order to be eligible for any of the above first-time homebuyer grants, you’ll need to be able to qualify for a mortgage loan first.
 You may want to get prequalified with a mortgage lender to ensure you can meet this requirement before moving forward with any grant application.
+Use our mortgage payment calculator first to get a sense of how much home you can afford.

 Federally funded grants will also require you to complete a HUD-approved housing counseling class.
 See HUD.gov to find housing counselors in your area.